Mobile Matters

 2. Mighty Doom

 Mighty Doom had the name and franchise power, but the mobile version felt like a rushed cash grab.
 Grinding was painfully slow, drop rates were terrible, and everything good was locked behind paywalls.
-Even longtime Doom fans gave up fast, and the game ended up getting shut down altogether.
+Even longtime Doom fans gave up quickly, and the game was shut down altogether.

 (Image Credit: Alpha Dog Games)